00Smidge/ai-case-study/README.md

 Shield AI focuses exclusively on making systems for the civilian and military defense forces.

-Shield AI seems to be the first defense focused AI company.
-While there are other companies in defense that have AI division such as [Northrop Grumman](https://www.northropgrumman.com/what-we-do/artificial-intelligence-and-machine-learning), and [Anduril](https://www.anduril.com/)
+While Shield AI may not be th first defense focused AI company.
+There competitors, such as [Northrop Grumman](https://www.northropgrumman.com/what-we-do/artificial-intelligence-and-machine-learning), and [Anduril](https://www.anduril.com/), while big names in the game they don't have Shield AI's simplified vision and goal.
+Shield AI's [Hivemind](https://shield.ai/hivemind/) however is a world first.
+Being able to communicate to other AI craft autonomously.

 - Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)